seatable/dtable-sdk/readme.md

 ## Basic demo

-Prepare a test dtable, just like:
+Prepare a test base, just like:

 | Name | Result |
 | ---- | ------ |
 | Mike |        |
 | Judy |        |

-Create a dtable with the table name `sayHello` and the view name `Default_View`.
+Create a base with a table named `sayHello` and a view named `Default_View`.
 Then, add a long text column named `Result`.
 Add a few rows and create a name for each row.
 Leave the `Result` column blank.

 Then, generate an APIToken and change the `example/example.json` file like the code below: